-A number of Common Seals (Phoca vitulina) also known as harbour seals live in the Solent and often visit Chichester Harbour.
-Each one has unique markings and even their colourings can be different ranging from tan to grey, black and brown.
-The females are generally smaller but with a longer lifespan.
-Atlantic Grey seal are also occassionally spotted.
+A number of Common Seals (Phoca vitulina), also known as Harbour seals, live in the Solent and often visit Chichester Harbour.
 This is the only known rookery in the Eastern English Channel and so they are considered regionally unique and are, therefore, very important.
 Atlantic Grey seals have also been spotted on occasions.

-The Solent Seal project is a partnership project, led by the Wildlife Trusts South East Marine Programme in partnership with Chichester Harbour Conservancy, Sea Mammal Research Unit, and Natural England.
+The Solent Seal project was a partnership project, led by the Wildlife Trusts South East Marine Programme in partnership with Chichester Harbour Conservancy, Sea Mammal Research Unit, and Natural England.

 Key findings include:

 • Number of Harbour seals currently estimated at 23-25, with 18 being the most recorded at any one time.
 Being a small population makes them more vulnerable to impacts.

 • Only two significant haul-out sites exist, one in Langstone Harbour and one in Chichester Harbour.

 • Both haul-out sites are used on a more or less daily basis but Chichester Harbour is used by more seals.

 • The seals display often individual foraging behaviour and are faithful to their preferred foraging sites.

 • The seals predominately forage in the Eastern Solent, between Southampton and Selsey Bill, often in the harbours, and regularly cross to the Isle of Wight.

 • Seal foraging activity can change between seasons.